ksruthi1992/park/parking-report.md

 ### Priority Description of Requirements ###

-**RE-1: 3** System locates user's current location to optimize search.
+**REQ-1: 3** System locates user's current location to optimize search.

-**RE-2: 2** System provides user with real time data showing what parking lots are the fullest.
+**REQ-2: 2** System provides user with real time data showing what parking lots are the fullest.

-**RE-3: 5** System shall provide user with lot options to choose from.
+**REQ-3: 5** System shall provide user with lot options to choose from.

-**RE-4: 5** System accesses the database to  locate vacant parking spaces.
+**REQ-4: 5** System accesses the database to locate vacant parking spaces.

-**RE-5: 4** User is able to reserve the parking space for brief time, while they drive to the location.
+**REQ-5: 4** User is able to reserve the parking space for brief time, while they drive to the location.

-**RE-6: 3** System provides user option to navigate to the parking space.
+**REQ-6: 3** System provides user option to navigate to the parking space.

-**RE-7: 1** System can provide user with data demonstrating expected flow derived from date, time, and lot.
+**REQ-7: 1** System can provide user with data demonstrating expected flow derived from date, time, and lot.

-**RE-8: System can lookup user schedule and suggest parking lots that are available and prioritize based on destination.
+**REQ-8: System can lookup user schedule and suggest parking lots that are available and prioritize based on destination.

+**REQ-9: 5** System shall record all occupied and vacant spots to the database on real time.

 ### Use Cases: Descriptions ###